 - Preheat oven to 400.

-- Toss squash, oil, salt and pepper, and spread on baking sheet.
-Bake until light golden and tender, 30 minutes or so; add thyme leaves in, set aside to cool (can be done a day ahead).
+- Toss squash, oil, salt, and pepper and spread on a baking sheet.
+Bake until lightly golden and tender, 30 minutes or so; add thyme leaves in, set aside to cool (can be done a day ahead).

-- With hand mixer in a large bowl, mix well the ricotta, mascarpone, eggs, mozzarella, nutmeg and salt; set aside (can be done a day ahead).
+- With a hand mixer in a large bowl, mix well the ricotta, mascarpone, eggs, mozzarella, nutmeg, and salt; set aside (can be done a day ahead).